-In a bowl, take the flour and mix with milk to form a smooth paste.
+In a bowl, take the flour and mix it with milk to form a smooth paste.

 In a thick bottom pan, take the condensed milk and milk.
-Put it in low flame and continue cooking.
+Put it on low flame and continue cooking.

 Add the flour mix to the pan.
 Then add grated kova to the boiling mix.
-At this point the mix might thicken and kova may not mix well. you can remove, strain and pulse the residue for couple of times to get a smooth mix.
+At this point, the mix might thicken and kova may not mix well. you can remove, strain, and pulse the residue a couple of times to get a smooth mix.

 Once done, allow it to cool completely.
-Stir it couple of times to make sure skin is not formed on top.
+Stir it a couple of times to make sure the skin is not formed on top.

 I didn't add any nuts to the kulfi as my kids don't eat.
 But I garnished with almond and pistachio slivers